Robby Reed: Silver Age event

 In these new forms, the Justice League were able to defeat the Injustice League.

 DC Rebirth

 In the comic series Dial H for Hero that was released during the "DC Rebirth", Robby Reed first became Giant-Boy when he first used the H-Dial.
 During his time with the H-Dial, Robby has also become Mole, King Kandy, Mighty Moppet, Radar Sonar Man, Tea Rex, and General Electric.
-A flashback showed Robby Reed using the H-Dial to fight Gorilla Grodd.
-One day, his grandfather died leading him to build the Hero Capsule.
-As Robby wanted to know where the H-Dial came from, he used the Hero Capsule to explore the Multiverse where he traveled to the Bleed and stopped at the Speed Force.
-He arrived at Skyland where he passed the trials of Zeus who granted him access to the Heroverse.
-Robby explains that the Heroverse is the grand potential of every hero past, present, and future.
-Robby learns that the H-Dial can also make anyone a villain.
-When Robby Reed found the Y-Dial, it split him to where he was two characters: the Operator and Mister Thunderbolt.
+When finds the Y-Dial, it splits him into the Operator and Mister Thunderbolt.